This post may include affiliate links. Thank you for your support.

 Step-by-step photo collage illustrating how to make this cure salmon recipe with written instructions.

-How to slice gravlax?
+How to slice gravlax of salmon?

 There are three crucial keys to beautifully slicing your cured salmon – your knife plus the angle and thickness at which you slice.